Recent Contributions to Theories of Discrimination: Discriminatory Social Norms

-Choy (2018) is a more recent paper that also proposes a socially enforced reputation model of group-segregation.
-As in Eeckhout (2006), segregation acts in equilibrium as a coordinating device that is welfare enhancing.\footnote{Both Eeckhout (2006) and Choy (2018) note that the coordination based on individual identities could be mimicked by other public randomization devices that are not related to social identity.
-As a retort, Eeckhout (2006) remarks: ``...while exogenous public randomization devices may be common, for example, in the case of traffic lights, they are far less common in other environments with decentralized social interaction.
-Here, the point is precisely that a randomization device is being used and that the one used is readily available from the composition of the population.''} However, Choy's (2018) proposed equilibrium structure features a series of hierarchically ranked groups, with higher ranking groups refusing to interact with lower ranking groups but not vice versa.
+\cite{choy2018} is a more recent paper that also proposes a socially enforced reputation model of group-segregation.
+As in \cite{eeckhout2006}, segregation acts in equilibrium as a coordinating device that is welfare enhancing.
+However, the equilibrium structure proposed in \cite{choy2018} structure features a series of hierarchically ranked groups, with higher ranking groups refusing to interact with lower ranking groups but not vice versa.
+Both \cite{eeckhout2006} and \cite{choy2018} note that the coordination based on individual identities could be mimicked by other public randomization devices that are not related to social identity.
+As a retort, \cite{eeckhout2006} remarks: ``...while exogenous public randomization devices may be common, for example, in the case of traffic lights, they are far less common in other environments with decentralized social interaction.
+Here, the point is precisely that a randomization device is being used and that the one used is readily available from the composition of the population.''

-Bramoull\'{e} and Goyal (2016) also study a repeated partnership-formation game in which agents belong to different identity groups.
-In their model, a principal always wishes to form partnerships with high-quality agents (experts), and have no inherent preferences for forming partnerships with members of their own identity.
-Bramoull\'{e} and Goyal (2016) study the circumstances under which it may be beneficial for an identity-group as a whole to only form within-group partnerships, even if that means passing on experts belonging to another group.
+\cite{bramoullegoyal2016} also study a repeated partnership-formation game in which agents belong to different identity groups.
+In their model, a principal always wishes to form partnerships with high-quality agents (experts), and have no inherent preferences for forming partnerships with members of their own identity. \cite{bramoullegoyal2016} study the circumstances under which it may be beneficial for an identity-group as a whole to only form within-group partnerships, even if that means passing on experts belonging to another group.
 They call this in-group \emph{favoritism}, and argue that favoritism is a mechanism for surplus diversion away from the society at large and toward the group.
 They show that, depending on economic frictions in the game, it may be beneficial for groups to favor their own members, even if that is detrimental for the economy as a whole.